 Orca Neoprene Buoyancy Shorts

 Nine – I have owned three Orca swimming wetsuits so am a big fan of the brand and the quality of their swimming kit.
 The Orca Neoprene Buoyancy Shorts are less well known than their wetsuit range.
 They are made with Yamamoto 39 cell SCS coated neoprene.
 Unlike others here the neoprene thickness really steps it up.
 The Orca neoprene shorts are built using 8mm front, 6mm back and 3mm side panels.
 This complex design gives huge levels of core stability physically pushing you up in the water.
 With that much neoprene if your local pool keeps the temperature high you may cook in these.
 The neoprene insulation will really raise your body temperature.
 Fantastic core support to help with a horizontal swimming position and a very low drag due to the quality of the neoprene.
+Check out our full review of the 2020 Orca buoyancy shorts.

 Sailfish Current Neoprene Buoyancy Shorts